reproducible-reporting/stepup-core/docs/getting_started/script_multiple.md

         yield from airports
     ```

-- For debugging purposes, it is somtimes useful to just run a single case of a script.
+- For debugging purposes, it is sometimes useful to run just a single case of a script.
   To facilitate this type of debugging, the script can be called with the `cases` argument.
   When you run the following command: